StevenRodriguezDev/README_Generator/output/README.md

-# This an example for readme generator
+# SVG-Logo-Maker
 ##  Description

-- This project is to demonstrate a generated readme file
+- A  Node.js command-line application that takes in user input to generate a logo and save it as an SVG file

-- my motivation was to be able to easily make readme files for future projects
+- My motivation is that I  want to be able to generate my own SVG logos without the need to pay for a designer

 ## Table of Contents (Optional)